 A fun way to get a different perspective of the city is to take a night tour.
 After dark, you'll get a totally new look at the attractions, streets, buildings, people, and everything that makes San Francisco what it is.

 One of the most relaxing and romantic things to do at night in San Francisco is the twilight cruise on the bay.
-This two-hour cruise with the Red and White Fleet includes light appetizers, live music, and fantastic views of the San Francisco skyline lit up.
+This 1.5-hour cruise with the Red and White Fleet includes light appetizers, two drinks, and fantastic views of the San Francisco skyline lit up.

-There is a full bar onboard, as well as a heated indoor viewing deck.
+There is a full bar onboard, as well as an indoor viewing deck.
 But be sure to take advantage of the outdoor viewing decks to snap those perfect shots as you cruise under the Bay Bridge and the Golden Gate Bridge, and sail past Alcatraz.

 Not only is touring Alcatraz at night more interesting because of the sober mood and atmosphere, you'll also get a more personalized tour as the groups are smaller.
 They often open parts of the prison to the public that aren't open during the day, like the medical wing or the original solitary confinement area in the basement.